yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 Now that the six nodes have been prepared, the yb-master process will be run on three of these nodes (because RF=3) and yb-tserver will be run on all six nodes.
 To learn more about YugabyteDB’s server architecture, see [here](../../../../architecture/concepts/universe/).

-These install steps are written in a way that you assume that you will run the install steps from another node from which you can access the above six VMs over `ssh`.
+These install steps are written in a way that assumes that you will run the install steps from another node from which you can access the above six VMs over `ssh`.

 These are some handy environment variables you can set on the node from where you are planning to do the install of the software on the six nodes.